 L&I along with the Department of Health, University of Washington Department of Environmental Health and the Pacific Northwest Agricultural Safety & Health Center (PNASH) has produced a clinical manual titled: Cholinesterase Testing: Guidelines for Health Care Providers, which explains and interprets the state program of cholinesterase monitoring.

 There is significant variation among cholinesterase testing methods and among laboratories using the same testing method; it is misleading to compare test results from one method to another or from one laboratory to another.
 Because of this, a laboratory approved by L&I must be used for all cholinesterase tests.
-The only laboratory currently approved by L&I to provide cholinesterase testing under WAC 296-307-148 is Pathology Associates Medical Laboratories (PAML now part of LabCorp).
-For laboratories that would like to participate as an approved laboratory, please see our Approval Requirements and submit them to John.Stebbins@lni.wa.gov.
+LabCorp is the laboratory approved to provide cholinesterase testing services under the cholinesterase monitoring program.
+Employers must verify that their medical provider uses LabCorp for all cholinesterase laboratory testing.

 The handling hour threshold remains at 30 hours